Managing Small Projects

 7 Steps to Project Success

-The successful completion of a big project should bring big benefits for your company - otherwise, why bother?
-Here is a seven step procedure to manage projects from inception to success.
+A seven step procedure to manage projects from inception to success.
 It guarantees the best chance of achieving maximum project benefits.
-This checklist should also be useful to senior company executives, functional chiefs and project managers alike.